NeoHW/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all patients using the `list` command.
 Patient List should not be empty.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.

-   1. Test case: `delete 0`<br>
-      Expected: No patient is deleted.
-Error details shown in the status message.

    1. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
       Expected: Error message displayed.